 “The Goal: The biscuit should stand tall with structure, be crisp on the outside and light and buttery on the inside, and complement a lightly thickened, lightly sweetened and spiced filling.
 Most important, the cobbler has to come together easily.”

 This cobbler is a joy to make.
 It is so easy, you won’t believe it.
 Making it is much easier than laboring over homemade berry pies from scratch.
 No fuss, no muss.
 You’re in and out of the kitchen in a flash.
 As you know, this is very important during the summer when we’d rather be at the beach or our favorite park.
-If you can blend together biscuit dough with a pastry blender, you are “in like Flynn”.
+If you can blend together biscuit dough with a pastry blender, you are “in like Flynn” with this recipe.
 Personally, I enjoy using a pastry blender versus a food processor as I enjoy feeling the baking process through my senses.

 There are cobblers and then, well, there are cobblers.
 Folks will get into a complete tizzy over just what constitutes an authentic fruit “cobbler”.
 Some say a pastry pie crust on top is authentic (like a bottomless pie) while others insist biscuit batter dropped onto the filling is true blue.
 Then, there is the type of topping that is a very wet batter—like a cake batter.
-Ew.
 Not my cup of tea.
 I like to reserve my cake and berries combo to Strawberry Shortcake.

 Finally, there is the “Lazy Day” type of cobbler dating back to the 1920s and 1930s where a custard-like cake batter is created and poured over melted butter in a prepared hot baking dish before the fresh berries are dropped in and sugar is sprinkled on top.
 The “Lazy Day” cobbler recipes were found in women’s magazines like Modern Priscilla.
 The recipes were popular because they were economical during hard times to feed large families and called for few ingredients—generally ingredients always kept on hand.

 However, there is a growing faction in support of the biscuit crumble topping—a sort of pie pastry crumbled over the top giving way to the characteristic “cobbled” or “cobblestone” crackly appearance on top after baking.
 One thing is certain, blueberry cobbler resides in our hearts and we remain true blue to our time-tested family favorites.
-But, wait…not so fast.

 As I mentioned, I have been baking my Best Ever Blueberry Cobbler for years.
 The resulting recipe was sort of a happy accident when I decided not to add milk or buttermilk to the biscuit topping I was preparing.
 (I like to tinker with recipes and feel like a scientist in my “lab”.
-This trait must be inherent in bakers.
+This trait must be inherent in all bakers.
 This, too, is an obsession…in a good way.)
 Instead of milk, I decided to add a beaten egg for richness, like sugar cookie richness.
-However, I decreased the amount of sugar (like, by a lot) and added pure vanilla extract for flavor.
+However, I decreased the amount of sugar and added pure vanilla extract for flavor.

-Result?
+The result?
 The most sublime blueberry cobbler I had ever made.
 Like, ever–even better than Best Blueberry Cobbler by Cook’s Illustrated.
 Seriously.
 Conclusion?
 Milk is just wrong.
 The more pastry-like and cookie-like a cobbler topping is, versus cake-like, the better.
 Way better.
 In my humble opinion.
 The delectable topping is moist and buttery yet delightfully crunchy but neither dry and/or crumbly like so many others.

 This especially scrumptious biscuit topping is best described as a delightful combination of pie pastry, a buttery fluffy biscuit and a rich, shortbread sugar cookie with a whisper of vanilla.
 The scrumptious topping has a pleasant contrasting crunch to the juicy fresh fruit filling.
 Sometimes I adorn the topping with freshly grated nutmeg.
 Other times, I prepare a cinnamon-sugar topping.
 What’s not to love?
 You need more love in your life, right?